demisto/content/Packs/MicrosoftWindowsEvents/README.md

 Note: The logs will be stored in the dataset named *microsoft_windows_raw*.

-To view logs only from the windows event log, please apply the following filter to the datamodel query: *| filter provider_name ="Microsoft-Windows-\*"*
+To view logs only from the windows event log, please apply the following filter to the datamodel query: *| filter xdm.event.original_event_type="Microsoft-Windows-\*"*

 ## Collect Events from Vendor